Entries to the 2018 People’s Ride are now open!

 Bells Beach is a surfers’ dream with outstanding surf almost daily.
 Home of the coveted Rip Curl Pro, the swell attracts world-renowned surfers all year round.

-Pull into the car park and watch from the lookout point, or jump on a board and paddle out to ride with the pros and locals for whom surfing at Bells is a daily delight.
+Pull into the car park and watch from the lookout point, or paddle out to ride with the pros and locals for whom surfing at Bells is a daily delight.